praptikumar/SoC21-RLtofinance/README.md

 - Currently trying to complete this tutorial ( Debugging due to data discrepancy) https://github.com/borisbanushev/stockpredictionai
 - Set the FinRL environment :
 https://github.com/AI4Finance-LLC/FinRL and now trying to run these: https://github.com/6-Billionaires/trading-gym

+So basically the final task is in progress (FinRL and OpenAI gym)